MicrosoftDocs/visualstudio-docs/docs/debugger/graphics/graphics-pipeline-stages.md

  In the Pipeline Stages window, output merger output is visualized as a full-color raster image.
 To take a closer look at the results, select **Output Merger** in the **Graphics Pipeline Stages** window to view the merged framebuffer.

-### Vertex shader preview
+### Vertex and Geometry shader preview
- When you select the vertex shader stage in the **Graphics Pipeline Stages** window, the **Input Buffers** panel is displayed.
-Here, you'll find details about the list of vertices supplied to the vertex shader after they have been assembled by the input assembler stage.
+ When you select the vertex or geometry shader stage in the **Pipeline Stages** window, you can view the inputs to and outputs from the shader in the panel below.
+Here, you'll find details about the list of vertices supplied to the shaders after they have been assembled by the input assembler stage.

  ![The vertex shader stage input buffer viewer](media/gfx_diag_vertex_shader_inbuffers.png)

  To view the result of the vertex shader stage, choose the Vertex Shader stage thumbnail to view a full-size, rasterized wireframe of the mesh after its been transformed by the vertex shader.